Danieldacruz7/Booking-Site-Web-App/README.md

-# Booking-Site_Web-App
+# Booking-Site-Web-App
-A web application that allows artists and venues to display upcoming and past shows at various veneues.
+A web application that allows artists and venues to display upcoming and past shows at various venues.

 ![Fyyur Home Page](./Screenshots/Fyyur%20Home%20Page.jpg)